sebalaini/laravel_docker-compose/client/public/README.md

 **This directory is not required, you can delete it if you don't want to use it.**

-This directory contains your static files.
-Each file inside this directory is mapped to `/`.
-Thus you'd want to delete this README.md before deploying to production.

-Example: `/static/robots.txt` is mapped as `/robots.txt`.
+The `public/` directory is directly served at the server root and contains public files that have to keep their names (e.g. `robots.txt`) or likely won't change (e.g. `favicon.ico`).

-More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/assets#static).
+More information about the usage of this directory in [the documentation](https://nuxt.com/docs/guide/directory-structure/public).